Yannick-Kees/Shape-space-learning/README.md

 ### learn_shapespace_and_AE.py
 Shapespace: Trains Encoder and Decoder for 3-dimensional metacircles.

-### learn_shapespace2D.py
+### learn_shapespace.py
-Shape space: Trains decoder for 2-dimensional metacircles.The correct latent coordinates for each shapes are known and entered into the network.
+Shape space: Trains decoder for 2- and 3-dimensional metaballs.
+The correct latent coordinates for each shapes are known and entered into the network.

 ### run.py
 Surface reconstruction: Learn Phase field representation of a single shape in 2D.
 Runs on any computers, not only on high performance GPU's.